-- A Coalition of 20 Roman Catholic Religious organizations - All are accredited by the United Nations (UN). - All have representatives at UN Headquarters in New York. - All are committed to improving well-being of people living in poverty and of the natural environment. - Collectively present in over 80 countries
+- A Coalition of 23 Roman Catholic Religious organizations - All are accredited by the United Nations (UN). - All have representatives at UN Headquarters in New York. - All are committed to improving well-being of people living in poverty and of the natural environment. - Collectively present in over 100 countries

-GOVERNING MEMBER ORGANIZATIONS:
+GOVERNING ORGANIZATIONS:

 - Company of the Daughters of Charity

 - Congregation of the Mission

 - Congregation of Notre Dame de Montreal

 - Congregations of St. Joseph

 - Dominican Leadership Conference

-- PROCLADE Internazionale ONLUS (Claretian Missionaries)
+- Claretian Missionaries

+- Edmond Rice International

 - Institute of the Blessed Virgin Mary -Loreto Generalate

 - International Presentation Association

 - Loretto Community

 - Maryknoll Fathers & Brothers

+- Maryknoll Sisters of St. Dominic

 - Medical Mission Sisters

 - Oblates of Mary Immaculate

 - Passionists International

 - Religious of the Sacred Heart of Mary

 - Salesian Missions

 - School Sisters of Notre Dame

 - Sisters of Charity Federation

 - Sisters of Notre Dame de Namur

 - Society of the Sacred Heart

 - UNANIMA International

+- VIVAT International